Antiandrogen: High androgen levels

 Hyperandrogenism is a condition in women in which androgen levels are excessively and abnormally high.
-It is commonly seen in women with PCOS, and also occurs in women with intersex conditions like congenital adrenal hyperplasia.
+It is commonly seen in women with PMOS, and also occurs in women with intersex conditions like congenital adrenal hyperplasia.
 Hyperandrogenism is associated with virilization – that is, the development of masculine secondary sexual characteristics like male-pattern facial and body hair growth (or hirsutism), voice deepening, increased muscle mass and strength, and broadening of the shoulders, among others.
 Androgen-dependent skin and hair conditions like acne and pattern hair loss may also occur in hyperandrogenism, and menstrual disturbances, like amenorrhea, are commonly seen.
-Although antiandrogens do not treat the underlying cause of hyperandrogenism (e.g., PCOS), they are able to prevent and reverse its manifestation and effects.
+Although antiandrogens do not treat the underlying cause of hyperandrogenism (e.g., PMOS), they are able to prevent and reverse its manifestation and effects.
 As with androgen-dependent skin and hair conditions, the most commonly used antiandrogens in the treatment of hyperandrogenism in women are cyproterone acetate and spironolactone.
 Other antiandrogens, like bicalutamide, may be used alternatively.